 The Very Best Things to Do in Split, Croatia

-Well, we’re on land now, we might as well take a look around.
 When it comes to things to do in Croatia, you can't not mention the country's many historical Old Towns.
-As it goes, the Old Town district of Split is an absolute gem, and much of it has been constructed around the ruins of the Diocletian’s Palace, which is a prestigious UNESCO world heritage site, don’t ya know?
-Wander along its preserved Roman streets and imagine what it must have looked like a couple of thousand years ago.
+As it goes, the Old Town district of Split is an absolute gem, and much of it has been constructed around the ruins of Diocletian’s Palace.
+Split is packed with fascinating ruins that afford an insight into its rich history.
+Arrive at the immense St. Duje’s Cathedral, which - quite amazingly - previously served as the mausoleum of Diocletian’s Palace.
+Dating back to 350 A.D., it is the oldest cathedral building in the world.
+Even your bored little ones must be impressed by that, right?
+Pass through the Peristil Square, watch people go by from one of the cafés, and admire the 3,500-year-old Egyptian sphinxes.
+Wander along the preserved Roman streets and imagine what it must have looked like a couple of thousand years ago.
 See the jumble of gothic and renaissance frontages of the buildings that line these Roman alleyways and try to gloat to those in your party about your architectural knowledge.
-The highlights of the complex are its four gates.
+The highlights of the complex is its four gates.

-Split has yet another nickname: The Sportiest City in the World.
-Again, it might be something of an embellishment or a gloat, even, but the city has produced a lot of the country’s biggest sports stars.
+Split has another nickname: The Sportiest City in the World.
+It might be something of an embellishment or a gloat, even, but the city has produced a lot of the country’s biggest sports stars.
 We won’t mention them here for fear of you never having heard of them.
-But you can go see Hajduk, whose colours pervade the entire city in murals and decorations (those would be dark red and blue).
+But you can see Hajduk, whose colours pervade the entire city in murals and decorations (those would be dark red and blue).
 If you’re brave enough, head on down to the Stadion Poljud for a game.
 The arena seats 36,000 spectators, including some of the die-hard fans in the cheapest seats at the northern ends (maybe buy tickets for another part of the stadium).
-There's one thing for sure: Split is where to stay in Croatia for sports fans.

 Stroll down the main street